 If you have an event or program to promote, please contact the Office of Communications at least two weeks prior to the actual event to ensure appropriate media coverage.

 Once media releases have been written and approved, they are distributed to various media outlets across the region, depending on the scope of the story.
 Media releases are posted on the University’s home page and are often used in other University publications.
 Additionally, depending on the type of news, the releases can be forwarded to appropriate community leaders in the Upstate.

 While the Office of Communications makes every attempt to secure media coverage for your event or program, we have no control over what the media will actually cover.
 Various factors such as breaking news events, other developing stories or different reporter assignments often factor in to what the newspapers and television stations decide to cover.
 We often don’t know until the last minutes if a reporter and/or camera crew will arrive to cover an event or program.

-When members of the news media are working on a story, the Director of Communications, as the official contact for the university, is their primary contact.
-Media will be quickly referred to the appropriate faculty, staff or student as appropriate for quotes, story background and follow-up.
+When members of the news media are working on a story, LaVerne Howell, Director of Communications, is the official contact for the university.
+Media will be quickly referred to the appropriate faculty, staff or student for quotes, story background, and follow-up.

 Note: The Office of Communications is the only department on campus that is to issue media releases and/or contact media outlets for coverage.

 In addition, the Office of Marketing and Communications is responsible for the publication of any printed materials distributed off-campus.
 Close coordination with each department is made in the creating, design, and printing of a publication.
 A NGU Brand & Style Guide is available on the NGU website for reference.

 Media Guidelines for Campus Visits